-Whether you call it alimony, maintenance or spousal support, it is common for separating spouses to either pay or receive a monthly transfer of money to help cover living expenses.
+Whether you call it alimony, maintenance or spousal support, it is common for separating spouses to either pay or receive money to help cover living expenses.
 For some couples who have similar incomes when they separate, no spousal support is paid.
 Even for those spouses who have a disparity in their incomes, spousal support may also not be paid.

-This really depends on a long list of legal factors such as the years of cohabitation and marriage, the age of the spouses, their standard of living, each spouses’ needs and budget and what sacrifices each spouse made or benefits received from the relationship.
+This really depends on a long list of legal factors such as the years of cohabitation and marriage, the age of the spouses, their standard of living, each spouse's needs and budget and what sacrifices each spouse made or the benefits received from the relationship.

 The purpose of spousal support is to compensate the spouse with the lower income for economic sacrifices made during the relationship such as child birth, full-time care of children or withdrawal from the workforce.
 Spousal support is paid to help a spouse who is in financial need where the other spouse has the ability to pay.